SandyRodger/RB130-139/04_coding_with_others/olly_chats.md

  -  making ruby files executables with `chmod` shell command
    -  `chmod +x calorie_program/today_cals.rb`
    -  add `#! /usr/bin/env ruby` to line 1 of `calorie_tracker/today_cals.yml`
+   -  Then it has to be called in contect of its directory. ie. `./go.rb`